smallsco/mojave/README.md

 ## Game Setup
 ![Create Game Screen](readme_screenshots/create_game.png?raw=true)
 To start a new game, click the **Create Game** button on the menu to get to the game setup screen.
 You will need to select the rules to play under (see the "How to Play" section below for a description of the different rules), the board size, and which of your snakes you would like to add to this game.
+If you select the Royale game mode, you will also need to specify how quickly hazards should advance.
+For both the Royale and Custom game modes, you will need to specify how much damage to take when entering a hazard.

 Note that there are a few restrictions on game creation:

-* Only snakes using the modern Battlesnake API, or Human snakes may play using the Royale, Squads, Constrictor, and Wrapped game modes.
+* Only snakes using the modern Battlesnake API, or Human snakes may play using the Royale, Squads, Constrictor, Wrapped, and Custom game modes.
-* The Royale, Constrictor, and Wrapped game modes require a minimum of two snakes to play.
+* The Royale, Constrictor, Wrapped, and Custom game modes require a minimum of two snakes to play.
 * The Squads game mode requires a minimum of two _squads_ to play.
 * Only one Human snake may participate in a game.